imaxs/EasyJection/README.md

   * Context Aware Injection Support *(dependencies can be automatically injected using the components contained in the child and parents)*

 ## 💡 Motivation ##
 Usually, when developing a project in Unity, it's often necessary for one system of the game object to reference another.
-For example, a game object needs a reference to a motion component. it might look like below:
+For example, a game object needs a reference to a movement component.
+It might look like below:

 ```csharp
 // Cube.cs